MW55/Natrix/README.md

 ```
 This will create a conda environment containing all dependencies for Snakemake itself.

-With Natrix comes an example [primertable](#Example-primertable) *example_data.csv*, [configfile](#Configfile) *example_data.yaml* and an example amplicon dataset in the folder *example_data*.
+With Natter comes an example [primertable](#Example-primertable) *example_data.csv*, [configfile](#Configfile) *example_data.yaml* and an example amplicon dataset in the folder *example_data*.

-To try out Natrix using the example data, type in the following command:
+To try out Natter using the example data, type in the following command:

 ```shell
 $ ./pipeline.sh
 Please enter the name of the project
 $ example_data
 ```
-The workflow will then start a screen session using the project name (here, *example_data*) as session name and will beginn downloading dependencies for the rules.
+The pipeline will then start a screen session using the project name (here, *example_data*) as session name and will beginn downloading dependencies for the rules.
 To detach from the screen session, press **Ctrl+a, d** (*first press Ctrl+a and then d*).
 To reattach to a running screen session, type in:

 ```shell
 $ screen -r